Neath Abbey: Archaeology

 The archaeology of the abbey was eventually excavated between 1924 and 1935.
 The Neath Antiquarian Society was the driving force in this early archaeology, in which 7,000 tons of slag and other industrial waste were removed by hand, to uncover the abbey ruins.
 In 1944 the ownership passed to the Ministry of Works, who undertook further stabilization of the walls.
 In 2014 Cadw, the successor body charged with the site's care, began a substantial project to further protect and stabilize parts of the ruins.
 The site is open to the public with some interpretation display boards on site.

 Gatehouse

 North of the abbey ruins are the remains of the gatehouse which would have controlled access into the abbey precinct.
 It now stands on New Road alongside the playground of Abbey Primary School.
 It was originally built around 1130, but the most prominent surviving features, two pointed windows that face onto the road, date from the 13th or 14th century.

 Commercial use

+A motorcycle speedway track was constructed in 1962 and the Neath Welsh Dragons rode for one year adjacent to the Abbey.
+The west side of the Abbey was so close to the banking that the Abbey ruins looked as though it formed part of the track.

 The area adjacent to the ruins is used by a car retailer and a number of smaller businesses and workshops.

 The site has been used to film several episodes of television series Doctor Who.
 The Time Lord (played by Matt Smith) and his companion Amy Pond (Karen Gillan) have filmed several times at the site, which was transformed into a complete structure.